isabella232/magento-learn.en/help/free-video-library/migrating-previous-install-and-upgrade-scripts-to-new-declarative-schema-approach-v2-3.md

 ---
 title: Migrating previous install and upgrade scripts to new Declarative Schema approach v2.3
-Description: In this short video, we will demonstrate how to use inbuilt Magento 2.3 Schema Listener tool.
+description: In this short video, we will demonstrate how to use inbuilt Magento 2.3 Schema Listener tool.
 feature: Video Pages
 topics: migration, development
 kt: 5560